raa-coders/game/README.md

 All coding and 2D graphic assets will be developed in-house.
 Ideally, 3D models will also be created in-house via C# mesh manipulation.
 Sound effects will be downloaded from speciallized pages that publish audio asserts for free.

-If we can afford the insane amount of 10€, maybe we start talking about the possibility of thinking of a viable situation where we buy them.
+If we can afford the insane amount of 10€, maybe we start talking about the possibility of thinking of a viable situation where we buy some Google Cardboard.

 ### Sprint 1 (Oct 21 - Nov 3)